bluenviron/mavp2p/README.md

 Features:

-* Links together an arbitrary number of different types of endpoints:
+* Link together an arbitrary number of different types of endpoints:
   * serial
   * UDP (client, server or broadcast mode)
   * TCP (client or server mode)
-* Supports Mavlink 2.0 and 1.0, supports any dialect
+* Support Mavlink 2.0 and 1.0, support any dialect
-* Emits heartbeats
+* Emit heartbeats
-* Requests streams to Ardupilot devices and blocks stream requests from ground stations
+* Request streams to Ardupilot devices and block stream requests from ground stations
-* Supports domain names in place of IPs
+* Support domain names in place of IPs
-* Reconnects to TCP/UDP servers when disconnected, removes inactive TCP/UDP clients
+* Reconnect to TCP/UDP servers when disconnected, remove inactive TCP/UDP clients
-* Multiplatform, available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, armhf, amd64), does not depend on libc and therefore is compatible with lightweight distros (Alpine Linux)
+* Multiplatform, available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, arm64, amd64), does not depend on libc and therefore is compatible with lightweight distros (Alpine Linux)

 ## Table of contents